jlplautz/django_project/README.md

     return render(request, 'users/register.html', {'form': form})
 ```

-- the page is going to be redirect to blog-home, the we need to prepare it to shoe the alarm
+- the page is going to be redirect to blog-home,
+  the we need to prepare the base.html templates to show the alarm
+  We are going to shoe the message in the main container
 ```
 {% if messages %}
     {% for message in messages %}